 Get ready for fun this summer in Beachwood Nursery School’s summer camp programs.
 We offer caring, supportive NJ Certified teachers who also teach our regular school-year program, and provide a wide variety of engaging activities: Learning through play, learning centers, outdoor play, story time, sensory play (water, play dough, sand table), music and movement, splash days, open-ended art experiences and more.
 Special summer visitors from community organizations and parks make summer at Beachwood Nursery School packed with fun!
 Small class sizes and caring teachers encourage children to build friendships, independent skills and creativity while having fun in a safe, clean environment.

-Fliers and enrollment forms to download will be available in early February.
+- Fliers and enrollment forms to download will be available in early February.

 PART-DAY, FULL-DAY or EXTENDED-DAY SUMMER ENRICHMENT PROGRAMS

 Summer program options include a 8:45 am-12:15 pm “Part-day” schedule (for Twos through school age), a 8:45 am-3:00 pm “School-day” schedule, or an up-to-9-hour “Full-day” schedule–up to 9 hours inside 7 am start and 5:30 pm close–in a minimum of three 1-week sessions.

 Choose any three weeks from our nine-week summer schedule, beginning with Monday, July 1 and ending the week of Monday, August 26.
 Camp hours are 7 am to 5:30 pm, depending on which schedule you choose, Monday to Friday.
 Closed Thursday, July 4.

 To register, please print out and complete Summer Registration Form and submit with registration payment and optional tuition deposit, which may be paid at registration or is due by 6/15.

 - Summer Hours: 7:00 am-5:30 pm; 10th hour available for $8 per day.